v1ctoriaD/Tin_Skins-SOEN341_Project_F25/README.md

      - Manage organizations and assign roles.
 4. Geographical Event Visualization
    - Event Waypoints
-     - Enter event location and it be displayed as a waypoint on an interactive map.
+     - Enter the event location and it will be displayed as a waypoint on an interactive map.
    - Map Based Discovery
      - View events around an area, and their details.